TAIsRich/chuwa1010/ShortQuestions/hw13_Bean_IOC.md

 ```

 ## 8. What is default bean name for @Component and @Bean?
+- default bean name for @Component is class name converting the first character to lower case.
+- default bean name for @Bean is method name converting the first character to lower case.

 It the method name under @Bean.
 As in the example below, the bean name is "modelMapper", and the type is "ModelMapper".
 ```java
 @Configuration